promiseer/Fassana/README.md

 # Fassana (Project Management Tool)

-Welcome to the A repository!
+Welcome to the Fassana repository!
 This project is designed to help you manage and track your projects, tasks, and tickets efficiently, much like popular platforms such as Jira and Asana.

 ## Table of Contents